Evo Morales: Economic program

 The government's stated intention was to reduce Bolivia's most acute poverty levels from 35% to 27% of the population, and moderate poverty levels from 58.9% to 49% over five years.
 The welfare state was expanded, as characterized by the introduction of non-contributory old-age pensions and payments to mothers provided their babies are taken for health checks and that their children attend school.
 Hundreds of free tractors were also handed out.
 The prices of gas and many foodstuffs were controlled, and local food producers were made to sell in the local market rather than export.
 A new state-owned body was also set up to distribute food at subsidized prices.
 All these measures helped to curb inflation, while the economy grew (partly because of rising public spending), accompanied by stronger public finances which brought economic stability.

 During Morales' first term, Bolivia broke free of the domination of the World Bank and International Monetary Fund (IMF) which had characterized previous regimes by refusing their financial aid and connected regulations.
 In May 2007, it became the world's first country to withdraw from the International Center for the Settlement of Investment Disputes, with Morales stating that the institution had consistently favored multinational corporations in its judgments.
-Bolivia's lead was followed by other Latin American nations.
+Bolivia's lead was followed by other South American nations.
 Despite being encouraged to do so by the U.S., Bolivia refused to join the Free Trade Area of the Americas, deeming it a form of U.S. imperialism.

 A major dilemma faced by Morales' administration was between the desire to expand extractive industries in order to fund social programs and provide employment, and to protect the country's environment from the pollution caused by those industries.
 Although his government professed an environmentalist ethos, expanding environmental monitoring and becoming a leader in the voluntary Forest Stewardship Council, Bolivia continued to witness rapid deforestation for agriculture and illegal logging.
 Economists on both the left and right expressed concern over the government's lack of economic diversification.
 Many Bolivians opined that Morales' government had failed to bring about sufficient job creation.